ambientkit/ambientkit.github.io/docs/architecture/envars.md

 ### Dev Console

-Enable the Dev Console so the `amb` CLI can interact with the application.
+Enable the Dev Console so the `amb` CLI can interact with the app.
 You should not enable this in production.
 Default is: `false`

 ```bash
 AMB_DEVCONSOLE_ENABLE=true